Outis09/8-Week-SQL-Challenge/Case Study #5 - Data Mart/Before & After Analysis.md

 | 26          | 583242828 | 570025348       | 2.32           |
 | 27          | 575390599 | 583242828       | -1.35          |
 | 28          | 590335394 | 575390599       | 2.60           |

+The highest decrease in the 8 week period was recorded in the 25th week whihc is the week the change was introduced.
+The next highest decrease was recorded in the 27th week.
+These two percentage decreases are significantly higher than the decrease that was recorded in the four weeks before period which is 0.62.

 ----------------------------------------